irizwaririz/AWS-Machine-Learning-Foundations-Scholarship/Lesson 2/Glossary of Terms.md

 **Hyperplane:**<br>
 A mathematical term for a surface that contains more than two planes.

-**Impute:**<br>
+**Imputation:**<br>
-is a common term referring to different statistical tools which can be used to calculate missing values from your dataset.
+is a common term referring to the use of different statistical tools to calculate missing values from a dataset.

 **Label:**<br>
 refers to data that already contains the solution.